-The Girl Scouts of America announced today that you'll be able to order cookies online starting December 12.
-Here's how the 5 most popular kinds stack up in terms of calories, fat, and more.
+It's Girl Scout cookie season!
+Here's how the five most popular cookies stack up in terms of calories, fat, and more.

 Whether you get yours from a coworker, a neighbor, or your own child, Girl Scout cookie time is always an event.

-And now that event is getting even easier, thanks to Digital Cookie, the Girl Scouts of America’s new program that will allow some of its tiny salespeople to sell online, beginning December 12.
+And that event is easier than ever, thanks to Digital Cookie, the Girl Scouts of America's program that allows some of its tiny salespeople to sell online.

-Some of the girls will have personalized cookie-selling web sites and they'll invite you via e-mail.
-Others will still take your order in person, but will use a mobile app.
-(If you don't have a Girl Scout in your life and want cookies, there's an app for you, too: search for Girl Scout Cookie Finder on iTunes or Google Play.)
+Some of the girls will have personalized cookie-selling websites and they'll invite you via email.
+Others will still take your order in person but will use a mobile app (which means you can pay via credit card).
+If you don't have a Girl Scout in your life and want cookies, there's an app for you, too: Search for Girl Scout Cookie Finder on iTunes or Google Play.

 Of course, though the process of selling the cookies may be healthy for the girls, and buying them may give you some of the benefits of helping others, eating the cookies is another story.
 If the temptation is too much, you can always donate your cookies to your local troop’s charity of choice.

-If you're going to take them home, here’s the lowdown on which of the 5 most popular flavors are the best choices.
-(Note: Cookies with two names are similar, but made by different bakers, so they may have slightly different ingredients and nutrition profiles.)
+If you're going to take them home, here’s the lowdown on which of the five most popular flavors are the best choices.
+(Note: Girl Scout cookies are made by two licensed bakers.
+Recipes, ingredients, and nutrition profiles may differ slightly.)

-This is the top seller, making up 25% of sales in 2011-2012, according to the Girl Scouts of America.
-The good news: Four cookies have 160 calories and 7g fat, which isn’t terrible for a sweet snack.
-The bad news: They’re made with some less-than-desirable ingredients, including vegetable shortening (which contains partially hydrogenated fats), caramel color and high fructose corn syrup.
+Four of these top-selling cookies have 160 calories and 7 grams fat, which isn’t terrible for a sweet snack.
+The bad news: Depending on the baker, they may be made with some less-than-desirable ingredients, including vegetable shortening, caramel color, and high fructose corn syrup.
 But they are vegan, if that’s a consideration for you.

-This coconut-y treat came in second with 19% of sales.
-With Samoas, 2 cookies weigh in at 140 calories and 8g fat.
-For Caramel deLites, the same 2 have 130 calories and 6g fat.
-Caramel deLites have vegetable shortening and high-fructose corn syrup, and Samoas have partially hydrogenated oil and carrageenan, which has been linked to glucose intolerance and inflammation.
+This coconut-y treat comes in second for sales.
+With Samoas, two cookies weigh in at 150 calories and 8 grams fat.
+For Caramel deLites, the same two have 140 calories and 7 grams fat.
+Caramel deLites have high fructose corn syrup, and Samoas have carrageenan, which has been linked to glucose intolerance and inflammation.

 RELATED: 7 Healthy Holiday Cookie Recipes